ourlighthouse/figuring-space/Chatelet - Figuring Space - Ch 2.md

 [^26]: See G. Guillaume, *Langage et Science du langage*, Montreal 1973, on the fundamental character of the split between verticality and horizontality; in particular p.
 186: 'The mechanism to which the human spirit obeys in the case in point is that of an operative, constructive longitude and of resulting latitudes marking the state of advancement of the constructive operation engaged and developed in longitude.'
 [^27]: On the inadequacy of successors, see A. Badiou, *Le Nombre et les nombres* (Paris: Seuil, 1990), chapter 9.
 [^28]: I am referring to Hegel's analyses of the bad infinite (*die schlechte Unendlichkeit*), *Science de la logique.
 L'Etre*, Bk I, 2nd section, chapter 2, C, *b*, 1 (Paris: Aubier, 1972), 231-48.
-[^29]: J.-T. Desanti, *Les idealites mathematiques* (Paris: Seuil, 1968), 133.
+[^29]: J.-T. Desanti, *Les Idéalités mathématiques* (Paris: Seuil, 1968), 133.
 [^30]: A. Miller, *Imagery in Scientific Thought* (Boston: Birkhauser, 1984), chapter 3 and 4.
 [^31]: The datum of a non-zero mass is equivalent to providing a perpendicularity.
 See Goldblatt, *Orthogonality and Space-Time Geometry* (Springer Verlag, 1987).
-[^32]: On this paragraph, see de Broglie, *Recherches sur la theorie des quanta* (1924) (Paris: Masson, 1963), 19-31; and *Ondes et Mouvements* (Paris: Gauthier-Villars, 1926), 6-11.
+[^32]: On this paragraph, see de Broglie, *Recherches sur la théorie des quanta* (1924) (Paris: Masson, 1963), 19-31; and *Ondes et Mouvements* (Paris: Gauthier-Villars, 1926), 6-11.
-[^33]: On the fold, see G. Deleuze, *Le Pli, Leibniz et le Baroque* (Paris: Minnuit, 1988); A. Scala, *La Genese du pli selon Heidegger* (forthcoming).
+[^33]: On the fold, see G. Deleuze, *Le Pli, Leibniz et le Baroque* (Paris: Minnuit, 1988); A. Scala, *La Genése du pli selon Heidegger* (forthcoming).
-[^34]: De Broglie, *Recherches sur la theore des quanta*, p.
+[^34]: De Broglie, *Recherches sur la théorie des quanta*, p.
 23.
 [^35]: Ibid. p.
 29.
-[^36]: See de Broglie's lovely meditation, 'Sur le parallelism entre la dynamique du point material et l'optique geometrique (*Journal de physique*, January 1926, series VI, vol. VII, pp. 1-6), where he studies 'the propagation of a given type of wave in a vacuum at a great distance from all other matter ...'
+[^36]: See de Broglie's lovely meditation, 'Sur le parallélisme entre la dynamique du point matérial et l'optique géométrique (*Journal de physique*, January 1926, series VI, vol. VII, pp. 1-6), where he studies 'the propagation of a given type of wave in a vacuum at a great distance from all other matter ...'
 [^37]: At the level of fundamental discoveries, the work of a physicist is comparable to that of the painter who has to smash figurative data.
 On the relationship between diagram and pictural event, see G. Deleuze, *Logique de la sensation* (Paris: La Difference, 1981), chapter XI and XII.
 [^38]: On these subjects, see A.C.
 Crombie, *La Philosophie de saint Bonaventure* (Paris: Vrin, 1924).
-[^39]: 'De luce seu de inchoatione formarum', in L. Baur, *Die philosophischen Werke des R. Grosseteste* (Munster, 1912), 52-61.
+[^39]: 'De luce seu de inchoatione formarum', in L. Baur, *Die philosophischen Werke des R. Grosseteste* (Münster, 1912), 52-61.
 [^40]: Ibid.
 [^41]: Remember that the caustic is the luminous curve formed by successive intersections of rays leaving a point and reflected or refracted by another curve.
 [^42]: R.P.
 Feynman, *The Strange Story of Light and Matter* (Princeton: Princeton University Press, 1985).
 [^43]: See (II,1) the final observation on the triptych $(Q,T,S)$.
 [^44]: This is the object of the calculus of variations.
-[^45]: On the nature and spectra of ordinals, see A. Badiou, *L'Etre et l'Evenement* (Paris: Seuil, 1989), 141-47.
+[^45]: On the nature and spectra of ordinals, see A. Badiou, *L'Etre et l'Evénement* (Paris: Seuil, 1989), 141-47.
 [^46]: The pitch of the sounds produced is linked to the connecting edge (the edge of domain $D$) of the membrane.
 [^47]: See n.
 23 above.